comecampenet/boite_ampoules/README.md

 - User-friendly web interface
 - Playing the game with different modes
 - Options to setup the code easier
-- Monotor the buttons that players push
+- Monitor the buttons that players push

 ## Hardware